The Ultimate Guide to Pressure Washing Aluminum Siding

 6. Spot Clean When Necessary

-For areas with stubborn stains, use a soft-bristle brush dipped in the cleaning solution, then rinse again.
-Avoid using abrasive tools that might scratch the aluminum.
+For remaining stains, scrub gently with a soft-bristle brush dipped in detergent, then rinse again.
+Avoid abrasive pads or metal brushes that can scratch the finish.

 When to Hire a Professional?